 SCOTTSDALE — The window of opportunity to explore theater arts doesn’t open at every local Catholic elementary school, but the curtain arose at just the right time at one of them.

 Zach Guerrero was on the verge of leaving Our Lady of Perpetual Help School.
 He hadn’t fully connected with extracurricular life on campus anyhow and his mom’s internship required her to be in Tucson.

 His mom wouldn’t allow it.
 She knew the impact the school’s two-year-old theatre troupe, St. Genesius Theatere, had on not just Guerrero, but both of her kids.

-Current eighth-grader Zach Guerrero went from being less-than-popular and not connecting with many fellow students last fall to the lead role in the school’s second musical.
+Zach Guerrero, an eighth-grader, went from being less-than-popular and not connecting with many fellow students last fall to the lead role in the school’s second musical.
 He had no prior acting experience.
 Guerrero wrapped up his second lead role, this time as Horton, in “Seussical Jr.” Nov.
 18, and knows he found his calling.